cyrilbois/gd-gatsby-blog/src/pages/2017-12-31-interesting-things-other-people-did-in-2017/index.md

 path: "/interesting-things-other-people-did-in-2017/"
 ---

-At the end of the year I like to compile a list of things I stumbled upon during the year and that I found interesting.
+I like to compile a list of things I stumbled upon during the year and that I found interesting.
 It's an idea I adopted from Jeff Leek's blog [simply statistics](https://simplystatistics.org/).
 If you are curious, here is the list from [2016](https://www.giacomodebidda.com/interesting-things-other-people-did-in-2016/).

+Here is the list for 2017:

 - Genius.com created a cool infographic about [how Dragon Ball influenced a generation of hip hop artists](https://genius.com/a/infographic-how-dragon-ball-influenced-a-generation-of-hip-hop-artists).
 - Nadieh Bremer created this amazing visualization of [all fights in Dragon Ball Z](http://www.datasketch.es/january/code/nadieh/) for her one year long project [datasketches](http://www.datasketch.es).
 The amount of awesome things that both Nadieh and Shirley managed to do this year is just insane.
 Every time I had a look at their projects I was left wondering: "can I really use D3 to make *this*?"